 Monitor inventory on a phone, tablet, or PC

-Many feed mills, grain storage facilities, and pet food plants are big on size and small on staff.
-Making bin inventory management available anywhere, anytime enables people to be more efficient in their jobs.
+Many feed mills, grain storage facilities, and pet food plants are big in size and small on staff.
+Making bin inventory management available anywhere anytime enables people to be more efficient in their jobs.
 Today, a simple log into a website using an app or Software as a Service program puts real-time data in front of people who need it to make timely decisions.

-Improvements in processing efficiency, ordering and delivery scheduling, eliminating material shortages, and reducing carrying costs are just a few of the benefits of monitoring bin levels while on-site or off-premises.
+Improvements in processing efficiency, ordering, and delivery schedules, eliminating material shortages, and reducing carrying costs are just a few of the benefits of monitoring bin levels while on-site or off-premises.
 Automated alerts via text or email allow for proactive actions that can add to a mill’s bottom line.